Old Ship Meeting House: Where Generations Meet

 Architecturally, the Meeting House is an example of king post construction, with its beams held up by a center "king" post, enabling the space to be spanned by one long beam.
 This style is now recognized as "American Meeting House", specific to those houses built during the colonial period in American history.
 The great curved timbers that support the roof were cut from bowed oak limbs grown in local forest.
 Axe hewn, no two are exactly alike in dimension.
 Although it’s still a mystery, the name Old Ship may have been inspired by the unusual roof structure, which resembles the hull of a ship.

 The frame and walls of the church stand as built in 1681, within the additions of side galleries in 1730 and 1755.
 The seats were originally backless wooden benches; the first box pews were installed in 1755.
 The interior went through a renovation in the Victorian era in which drapes and wallpaper were added and the distinctive boxes replaced with more ornamental curved back pews.
 Old Ship was restored to its understated 17th and 18th century characteristics in 1930, and remains true to that spirit today.
+You may find a more complete history on this website here.

 For over 300 years, Old Ship has borne witness to every aspect of our growth as a nation.
 Early Old Ship ministers and prominent local citizens were part of the political and religious debates of their time, thereby helping to influence the evolving social and philosophical fabric of our nation.
 The simple meeting house design is itself emblematic of the principles on which our country was founded.